Special Events and Food Vendor Requirements

 - Food booths meeting the requirements listed in the Food Vendors Set-Up Guide.

-If you are preparing food off-site in a rented kitchen, you will be asked to provide proof of where the food was prepared (e.g., letter from facility owners, rental agreement, or latest inspection report)
+If you are preparing food off-site in a rented kitchen, you will be asked to provide proof of where the food was prepared such as the most recent inspection report from a Public Health Unit.

 You must follow the requirements in order to operate.
 Failure to meet the requirements may lead to a delay or inability to offer food for sale to the public.
 If a health hazard is found to exist during the operation of a food booth, we may require your operation to close until the health hazard is corrected.